Configure Automated Backup and Restore

 spec:

-prefix is required, otherwise the Admission Controller will not allow the creation of the CRD.
+Note that the prefix must be either s3://, gs://, or az://, otherwise the Admission Controller will not allow the creation of the CRD.

 apiVersion: couchbase.com/v2